leighleighleigh/saab-93NG-HPD-hacker/README.md

 **Issues Faced / Current Project State**

-I didn't do any level shifting bc I rushed the design, oops.
+I didn't do any level shifting because I rushed the design, and I'm an idiot.
 Although I could talk to the dual UART to SPI/I2C chip, and I could even toggle it's GPIO pins, I could not get any serial data to or from the SID/ICM.
 By the time I had considered bodge-wiring the situation, I had accidentally killed the SCI16IS762 chip, which at the time was actually too expensive to justify buying another of.
 Hence, I attempted another approach:

 I experimented heavily using software serial, as seen in the "esp8266_direct_pca82c250_sw_serial" folder, which was ultimately unsuccessful.
 I also experimented with using a 3.3V-compatible CAN controller interface, the SN65HVD232D, but that was also unsuccessful.
 It seems software serial, especially on the esp8266, is a terrible way to approach this.